tranjm4/yt_bot_detector/README.md

 We see much more defined clusters.
 Accounting for the heavy-tailedness of the data (the extreme outliers), I implemented optional log transforms into my pipeline, applying them on those skewed features.
 Values are much more bounded within reasonable values (e.g., -2 to 4).

+I plan on manually reviewing the properties of these clusters soon.

 ***